ysulaiman/communique/README.md

 Ruby.

-It resulted from the research I did for my Computer Science MS Thesis, which is titled *Planning Messages in Sequence Diagrams and Analyzing the Consistency of Use Cases and Class Diagrams Automatically using Design by Contract*.
+It resulted from the research I did for my Computer Science MS Thesis, which is titled *Planning-Based Approach for Automating Sequence Diagram Generation*.

-The title is a mouthful, but the basic idea is simple: under the right conditions, generating [UML sequence diagrams][sd] is essentially a planning problem in disguise.
+The basic idea is simple: under the right conditions, generating [UML sequence diagrams][sd] is essentially a planning problem in disguise.

 The "right conditions" are when [use cases][uc] and [class diagrams][cd] are developed using the [Design by Contract][dbc] approach.
 When that is the case,